 Whereas her predecessors captured the majesty of mountains and grand vistas, Rose photographs the gentle presence of the Anthropocene in the Midwest.
 Blind Spot presents the subtle violence that humans commit to their environment and the quiet strength of nature.
 To Rose’s eye, trees suggest the human condition.
 Pruned to make way for telephone wires, saddled with hunting blinds, or set shoulder to shoulder with sheds, her trees exhibit the scars and imperfections associated with anthropomorphic personality.
 Abandoned buildings overgrown with wild vegetation demonstrate a resilient nature’s pushback.

-(Sturgeon Bay, WI)—July 2, 2021 – The Miller Art Museum in downtown Sturgeon Bay announced today preparations for the organization’s annual Art & Treasures Fundraiser, now in its 16th year and scheduled to debut to the public on Saturday, August 7, 2021.
-The Museum is seeking tax-deductible donations of new and gently used items from the community to support its fundraising efforts.
+July 7, 2023 – The Miller Art Museum in downtown Sturgeon Bay has announced preparations for the organization’s annual Art & Treasures Fundraiser, now in its 18th year and scheduled to open to the public on Saturday, August 5, 2023.
+The Museum is seeking tax-deductible donations of new and gently used art and art-related items from the community to support its fundraising efforts.

 The Art & Treasures Fundraiser presents a fun an eclectic collection of items from year to year, including new and gently used original fine art and reproductions, art-related items, objects d’ art, art supplies, books, a diverse selection of high-quality frames, household décor, vintage goods, collectibles, holiday items, fabrics, small furniture items, linens and unique oddities.
-This year’s fundraiser will again be held at 142 S. 3rd Avenue in downtown Sturgeon Bay, the former Healthy Way space now occupied by the Miller Art Museum.
+This year’s fundraiser will again be held at M3, 142 S. 3rd Avenue in downtown Sturgeon Bay, the organization’s newly launched satellite education space.